Create a New Template

 Selecting Email only respect the owners' communication Preference

-Selecting any other combination will only generate that documents as a pdf.
+Selecting any other combination will only generate those documents as a pdf.

 5. Click Select File then choose the template